sbhavani/light-the-jax/README.md

 ## Is it safe?

-JAX is developed and maintained by Google, and its wheels are hosted on Google Cloud Storage, which provides a secure distribution mechanism. `light-the-jax` does not modify this security model - it simply automates the process of finding and installing the correct wheels for your system.
+JAX is developed and maintained by Google and NVIDIA, and its wheels are hosted on Google Cloud Storage, which provides a secure distribution mechanism. `light-the-jax` does not modify this security model - it simply automates the process of finding and installing the correct wheels for your system.